greenplum-db/gpdb-archive/src/backend/cdb/motion/README.ic-proxy.md

 one cpu core, then can the proxy process become the performance bottleneck?

 The answer is yes.
-When running the select-only test with `pgbench -S` on a 8x32 cluster (8 hosts, 32 segments per host) on GCP, the master proxy bgworker process will reach 100% cpu usage at concurrency=15, the overall cpu usage of all the QD processes are 25%, which indicates the master proxy process is the bottleneck.
+When running the select-only test with `pgbench -S` on a 8x32 cluster (8 hosts, 32 segments per host) on GCP, the coordinator proxy bgworker process will reach 100% cpu usage at concurrency=15, the overall cpu usage of all the QD processes are 25%, which indicates the coordinator proxy process is the bottleneck.

 To leverage more cpu cores we could consider using a proxy pool, like this: